Andy Pilgrim was born in the UK and came to the US in the early 1980’s as a computer programmer. He became a US citizen in 1998.

 Andy is currently a resident of Bowling Green, Kentucky and a US Citizen since 1998.
 He's a native of Nottingham, England.
 He moved from the UK to the US in 1981.
 After college, Andy became a computer programmer, working for Great Universal Stores (GUS) in the UK.
 He was hired by a US company in 1981 and moved to the US.

 Andy founded Electronic Computer Services in 1989, Inc. (ECS).
 ECS was a computer consulting company based in Dania Beach, Florida.
 Andy sold the company in 2018.

 In 2008, Andy started The Traffic Safety Education Foundation.
 The foundation's mission is to help educate new drivers, corporate employees, parents with children of all ages & teachers in the field of traffic safety.

 The TSE Foundation has given away, by request, tens of thousands of DVDs.
-Andy has spoken at conferences, schools, universities & forums in 25 States, and the effort is growing.
+Andy has spoken at conferences, schools, universities & forums in more than 25 States, and the effort is growing.

 Some of Andy's major race accomplishments include:

 3 Wins - Rolex 24hr At Daytona - 2004, 2002 & 1997

 2 Wins - Petit Le Mans - 2000 & 2001

 1 Win - 12 Hours of Sebring -1996